andreewD/Natas_solutions/natas2.md

 <img src="imgs/natas2_users.png " alt="natas2 users">

-So the password for Natas3 is : sJIJNW6ucpu6HPZ1ZAchaDtwd7oGrD14
+So the password for Natas 3 is : sJIJNW6ucpu6HPZ1ZAchaDtwd7oGrD14